dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - **YOLOv3**

 IMO, this is one of the coolest technical paper ever written.
 We need more of these.
 Bunch of cool upgrades to YOLOv2, [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) is a little bigger than last time but more accurate and fast.
+Here are some upgrades:

+- New CNN architecutre with 53 layers, or popularly known among dark side as Darknet-53.

+-yolo_v3.png

+- Replace softmax with independent logistic classifiers.
+Using a softmax imposes the assumption that each box has exactly one class which is often not the case.
+A multilabel approach better models the data.

+- YOLOv3 predicts boxes at 3 different scales and extracts features from those scales using a similar concept to feature pyramid networks.
+Model predicts a 3-d tensor encoding bounding box, objectness, and class predictions.
+For e.g. N x N x (3 * (4 + 1 + C)) for the 4 bounding box offsets, 1 objectness prediction, and C class predictions.

+- Chose 9 clusters and 3 scales arbitrarily and then divide up the clusters evenly across scales.
+For e.g. (10 x 13), (16 x 30), (33 x 23), (30 x 61), (62 x 45), (59 x 119), (116 x 90), (156 x 198), (373 x 326).

+### Advantages over all before architectures

+-  YOLOv3 is much better than SSD variants and comparable to state-of-the-art model (not, RetinaNet though which takes 3.8x longer to process an image) and very very fast

 ## RetinaNet